Jon Morgan

 Line 9a.
 Type of business entity

-Fill out this form and check only the box that describes the sort of entity your company is.
+Fill out this form and check only the box that indicates which type of entity your business is, such as LLC, Sole Proprietorship, Partnership, S Corporation, or Personal Service Corporation.

-Filling in this Form SS-4 does not constitute a tax classification election for your LLC.
+Filling out this Form SS-4 does not constitute a tax classification election for your LLC.

 Line 10.
 Reason for applying